How to Measure Event ROI in 2026

 None of this shows up on a badge.
 A badge scan tells you someone walked by.
 A voice memo tells you they’re switching vendors next quarter and your product is on the short list.

 If your team leaves voice memos and notes after each conversation, you can search them for these signals after the event.
 BoothIQ Insights lets you ask questions like “Who mentioned switching CRMs?” or “Which leads mentioned a Q3 timeline?” in plain English.
-Insights is free for all BoothIQ users.
+Insights is available on the Teams plan.

 4. Competitive Intel